andreasm23/sgp4-2.21/README.md

 ### 5 Plot your orbit

-Represent the orbit data you generated above in a plot, with the x-axis showing time and the y-axis showing the value of the orbital positions along each coordinate axis.
+Represent the orbit data you generated in Task 4 in a plot, with the x-axis showing time and the y-axis showing the value of the orbital positions along each coordinate axis.
 Plot all 3 coordinate components in the same plot.

 There are multiple choices for plotting data: